 The winds of change are blowing!

-We’re currently in the midst of eclipse season, which, this winter, runs from June 21 – July 29, 2019.
-During this time, we’ll witness a total solar eclipse in Cancer on July 2nd/3rd, and we’ll see the sky lit up by a total lunar eclipse at 24º of Capricorn, on July 16th/17th.
+We’re currently in the midst of eclipse season, runs from December 13, 2019 – January 17, 2020.
+During this time, we’ll witness a partial solar eclipse at 4º of Capricorn on December 26, and we’ll see the sky lit up by a partial lunar eclipse at 20º of Cancer, on January 10, 2020.

 Around twice a year, the skies throw us these cosmic curveballs, these pivot points of change which, however hard we try, we have very little control over.
 The ancient ones feared these cosmic blackouts.
 They were well-known harbingers of sudden change, unforeseen events, and revelations that changed the course of life for whole communities.
 And today it’s no different.
 Except that, because our modern lives hinge less on the patterns in the skies, it’s easier not to draw parallels between what lies above and what lies below.